haakco/deploying-laravel-app/Stage_0/README.md

 ## Intro
 This stage will cover simply setting up a simple server and deploying your code.

+### Pros
+* Simple
+* Get to learn what for future stages
+* Up and running quickly

+### Cons
+* Not repeatable
+* Hard not to have a difference between prod and dev
+* Missing recommended extra programs, e.g. Redis, Postfix, Centralised logging

 ## Assumptions
 1. Php code is in git.
 1. You are using MySQL.